muratk3n/thirdwave/en/tweets/2020/week25d.md

 "Anatolian people never seem to have been big fans of [Otto] wars or military life.
-According to the historian Erik-Jan Zürcher, by the end of the first World War the number of deserters ..  had “increased to nearly half a million, a number far higher than that of the soldiers remaining in the field"
+According to the historian Erik-Jan Zürcher, by the end of the first World War the number of deserters ..  had 'increased to nearly half a million, a number far higher than that of the soldiers remaining in the field'

 [Link](https://lareviewofbooks.org/article/turkeys-glorious-hat-revolution/)